psf/black/docs/the_black_code_style/future_style.md

 Currently, the following features are included in the preview style:

-- `always_one_newline_after_import`: Always force one blank line after import statements, except when the line after the import is a comment or an import statement.
 - `fix_fmt_skip_in_one_liners`: Fix `# fmt: skip` behavior on one-liner declarations, such as `def foo(): return "mock" # fmt: skip`, where previously the declaration would have been incorrectly collapsed.